kpine/zwave-js-server-docker/README.md

 - `S2_UNAUTHENTICATED_KEY`: The network key for the S2 Unauthenticated security class.
 - `S0_LEGACY_KEY`: The network key for the S0 (Legacy) security class.
 This replaces the deprecated `NETWORK_KEY` variable.
 - `USB_PATH`: The device path of the Z-Wave USB controller.
 Defaults to `/dev/zwave`.
 Use of this variable is unnecessary if the controller device path is mapped from the host as `/dev/zwave`.
+- `ZWAVEJS_ENABLE_SOFT_RESET`: Set this to any value to enable the [soft-reset](https://zwave-js.github.io/node-zwave-js/#/api/driver?id=softreset) functionality.
+This requires special container configurations so it is disabled by default.
+See instructions below for configuring the container to support this.

 ### Directories